knewplay/book-programming-essential/toolset/tools.md

 3. Committing to the Local Repository: Once you have staged your changes, you commit them to your local repository.
 This step involves saving a snapshot of your project at its current state to the repository.
 Remember, each commit captures a moment in your project's history.
 When you commit, you provide a message that briefly describes the changes you've made and why.
 This message becomes part of your project's history, helping you and your collaborators understand why each change was made.

 ### Branching
 Branching is one of the powerful features of Git.
 Imagine you're working on the "RoboticsProject" folder with your team, and you want to try a new feature for the projectile launch mechanism.
 Instead of making changes directly to the main project, you create a "branch" - a parallel version of your project where you can experiment without affecting the original code.
-In Git, the main branch is often called the "main" or "master" branch, and it's the version of your project that's considered stable and ready for production.
+In Git, the main branch is often called the "main" branch (previously called "master"), and it's the version of your project that's considered stable and ready for production.

 When you create a new branch, it's like you're taking a snapshot of the main branch at that point in time.
 You can make changes, add new files, and even delete files in the new branch without affecting the main branch.
 This allows you to experiment, try new features, or fix bugs in a safe environment.

 (Insert an illustration of the main branch splitting into two branches, with one branch showing the new feature development.)

+If you are working alone, a branch enables you to try something out, and easily revert your code back to the beginning simply by switching back to the main branch.
+When working with others, if everyone works in their own branch, they can save work on their part in isolation, without affecting their teammates.

 ### Merging
 After working on your feature branch and testing the new projectile calculation code, you're ready to incorporate it into the main project.
 This process is called "merging."
 By merging your feature branch into the main branch, you're integrating the changes you made in the feature branch back into the main project.
 This way, your team can benefit from the new features or fixes you've added.